For urgent consular assistance call

 More information:

 The Gambia is a mostly Islamic country.
-Standards of dress and behaviour are conservative.
+Standards of dress and behaviour, especially in interior areas of the country, are conservative.
 Wear loose clothes that cover your shoulders and knees.
 Take care not to offend.

 You may need a visa to enter The Gambia.